gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 ## Generate the URL for existing SDK

-To publish a targeted SDK that for an SDK that has already been uploaded to the S3 Bucket use the 'get-sdk-url.sh' script.
+To publish a targeted SDK for an SDK that has already been uploaded to the S3 Bucket use the 'get-sdk-url.sh' script.

 ### Example
-Let say that you need to retrieve the URL for an SDK that has already been uploaded to the S3 Bucket.
+Let's say that you need to retrieve the URL for an SDK that has already been uploaded to the S3 Bucket.
 You can list all the existing SDK for a given customer:

 ```